-Whether it’s eggs or meat.
-The truth is we are tired of seeing labels as “fresh” when it has traveled hundreds of miles.
-Fresh is walking to your backyard grabbing a warm egg and cooking it for breakfast.
+Whether it’s eggs or meat, the truth is we are tired of seeing labels like “fresh” when it has traveled hundreds of miles.
+Fresh is walking to your backyard, grabbing a warm egg, and cooking it for breakfast.

-Two years ago I was seriously scared of birds.
-When I was a kid 4 years old my parents had parakeets that flew around the house.
+Two years ago, I was seriously scared of birds.
+When I was a kid 4 years old, my parents had parakeets that flew around the house.
 They landed on my head and freaked me out.
 That was it.
 One simple little moment carried on for 25 years.

-The truth is when you can put aside your fear of birds for the fact of giving your family farm fresh eggs there is no hesitation- it is all worth it.
+The truth is when you can put aside your fear of birds for the fact of giving your family farm fresh eggs; there is no hesitation- it is all worth it.

 Remember it’s taking one step towards your greater victory.

-So if you want to raise chickens like a champ where your neighbors are coming to you for advice here are a few of my key steps to follow.
+So if you want to raise chickens like a champ where your neighbors are coming to you for advice, here are a few of my key steps to follow.

-How to Raise Chickens Like a Champ:
+How to Raise Chickens Like a Champ

 Choose the Best Breed for Your Environment

-We lived in a city and I was determined to free range them for at least 4-6 hours a day.
-One slight problem.
-We had less then an acre of land and they tended to go two doors down to our neighbor’s back patio.
+We lived in a city, and I was determined to free-range them for at least 4-6 hours a day—one slight problem.
+We had less than an acre of land, and they tended to go two doors down to our neighbor’s back patio.

-So I put them in my fenced in vegetable garden.
+So I put them in my fenced-in vegetable garden.
 And guess what they did?
 All four would fly out and leave two behind.

 You have to research the breed of chicken that will fit your lifestyle.

-Are you planning on free ranging?
+Are you planning on free-ranging?

 Will they be cooped up all day?
-Some of the best backyard breeds are Plymouth Rocks, New Hampshire Red, Black Australorp, & Golden Comet to name a few.
+Some of the best backyard breeds are Plymouth Rocks, New Hampshire Red, Black Australorp, & Golden Comet, to name a few.

 Purchase All Your Equipment & Have It Ready

 You will need a chicken coop.
 There is no way around it.
-And this again needs to be based on the size of your yard and the amount of chickens you are allowed to have.
+And this again needs to be based on the size of your yard and the number of chickens you are allowed to have.
 You only need a few essentials beyond the coop.

 Get Your Chickens as Chicks.

-Plus, chickens can stop laying eggs after two years.
-It’s best to grab them early.
+Plus, chickens can stop laying eggs as frequently after two years.
+So it’s best to grab them early.
 I would recommend purchasing chickens from a local breeder.
-If one is not available your local feed store should have some as well in the spring.
+If one is not available, your local feed store should have some as well in the spring.

 Get Familiar with Your Chickens

-Don’t be discouraged if the first several months of your chicken’s life you are not able to pick them up or the fact some may still run away.
-It does take a bit of time but again keep at it and before long they will be squatting down ready for you to pick them up.
+Don’t be discouraged if the first several months of your chicken’s life, you cannot pick them up or the fact some may still run away.
+It does take a bit of time but again, keep at it, and before long, they will be squatting down, ready for you to pick them up.

 Train Your Chickens to Come When You Want Them To